-As part of the registration process, all students must complete the Nova Southeastern University Student Enrollment Agreement (SEA) each semester or risk being dropped from their courses.
-A copy of the verbiage in the SEA can be viewed at nova.edu/registrar/forms/ catch-the-seawave.pdf.
+As part of the registration process, all students must complete the Nova Southeastern University Student Enrollment Agreement (SEA) once per academic year or risk being dropped from their courses.
+Additional information about the SEA can be found here, Student Enrollment Agreement (SEA) (nova.edu).
 A registration hold on a student's account does not prevent the student from completing the SEA.
 Students are encouraged to register online via SharkLink.
-Students who do not know their SharkLink username ID and password should visit nova.edu/resources/nsuidentity.html.
+Students who do not know their SharkLink username ID and password should visit www.nova.edu/resources/nsuidentity.html.